Advanced FD&A Qualifications

 The qualifications on offer have been developed to reflect the job roles of the sector.
 These are:

-• The FIA AO Level 3 in Fire Detection and Alarm Design Theory and Regulatory Requirements
+• Fire Detection and Alarm Design Theory and Regulatory Requirements

-• The FIA AO Level 3 in Fire Detection and Alarm Installation, Theory and Regulatory Requirements
+• Fire Detection and Alarm Installation, Theory and Regulatory Requirements

-• The FIA AO Level 3 in Fire Detection and Alarm Maintenance, Theory and Regulatory Requirements
+• Fire Detection and Alarm Maintenance, Theory and Regulatory Requirements

-• The FIA AO Level 3 in Fire Detection and Alarm Commissioning Theory and Regulatory Requirements
+• Fire Detection and Alarm Commissioning Theory and Regulatory Requirements

-Each qualification is made up of four units all of which require a pass for award of the qualification.
-Three of the units are common to all of the qualifications, learners are required to start by completing the foundation before progressing to any of the other units.
+Each qualification is made up of four modules all of which require a pass for award of the qualification.
+Three of the modules are common to all of the qualifications, learners are required to start by completing the foundation before progressing to any of the other modules.

-What order must the units for the qualification be studied?
+What order must the modules for the qualification be studied?

-The Foundation unit must be taken first, and then any other unit can be studied in any order.
+The Foundation module must be taken first, and then any other module can be studied in any order.

 Will learners gain a certificate at the end of the qualification?